lasa1015/dublin-bikes-springboot-react/README.md

 To support model training, I first collected two months of historical data on bike usage and weather conditions.
 Live data was continuously collected from the JCDecaux API (for real-time bike station availability) and the OpenWeatherMap API (for current weather and forecasts).
 After processing and cleaning the collected data, I trained a Random Forest model using scikit-learn.

-The platform adopts a **microservices architecture**, with separate services for scraping, prediction, backend API handling, and frontend visualization.
+The platform adopts a microservices architecture, with separate services for scraper, predictor, backend and frontend.
 It is fully containerized with Docker, deployed on AWS EC2, and uses an AWS RDS MySQL database for persistent storage.
 CI/CD automation is managed via GitHub Actions.

 ------